 If you let your furnished property for a large number of short periods, it could qualify as a Furnished Holiday Letting (FHL).
 The property doesn't have to be in a holiday centre; it can be situated in any part of the UK or even in another European Economic Area (EEA) country.
-Following Brexit, the Government may seek to restrict FHLs to UK properties only, but nothing has yet been announced on this.
+Following Brexit, the Government may seek to restrict the favourable FHL treatment to UK properties only, but nothing has yet been announced on this.